apache/nuttx/configs/samv71-xult/README.txt

      is very low priority to me but might be important to you if you are need very high performance SD card accesses.

-  3. HSMCI TX DMA is currently does not work.
+  3. HSMCI TX DMA is currently disabled for the SAMV7.
+There is some issue with the TX DMA setup (HSMCI TX DMA the same driver works with the SAMA5D4 which has a different DMA subsystem).
+This is a bug that needs to be resolved.

+     DMA is enabled by these settings in the file arch/arm/src/samvy/sam_hsmci.c:

+     #undef  HSCMI_NORXDMA              /* Define to disable RX DMA */
+     #define HSCMI_NOTXDMA            1 /* Define to disable TX DMA */

-  4. There not yet any support for the following: QSPI, USB, EMAC, AT24, or WM8904.
+  4. There not yet any support for the following board features: QSPI, USB, EMAC, AT24, or WM8904 nor for any non-board features).
+Most of these drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
      So there is still plenty to be done.

 Serial Console
 ==============